gatsbyjs/gatsby-ja/docs/contributing/triaging-github-issues/index.md

 - Questions are answered swiftly and correctly, therefore making users happy
 - Bug reports are reproducible and the most relevant data is collected before someone jumps in with a fix
-- Unrelated issues are resolved promptly so we don't spend too much time on them
+- Unrelated Issues are resolved promptly so we don't spend too much time on them

 ## What is unique to Gatsby?

 Gatsby is unique among most open source projects because:

-- Gatsby integrates with many third party tools (WordPress, Drupal, Contentful etc) via source plugins and hence the typical scope of issues is widened significantly
+- Gatsby integrates with many third party tools (WordPress, Drupal, Contentful etc) via source plugins and hence the typical scope of Issues is widened significantly
 - Gatsby aims to be really beginner friendly (we want to be the new way someone gets started with web development) and this means that we need to accommodate a wide range of skill levels
 - At Gatsby, we've defined a couple of metrics that we measure to ensure we're responsive and helpful to our open source community